Leaving your child home alone

 You can play a what-if game to help you work out if your child is thinking safely.

-See Step 6: Ready Yet? on the 7 Steps to Safety page of the Department of Children and Families website.
+See Step 6: Ready Yet? on the 7 Steps to Safety page of the Department of Territory Families, Housing and Communities website.

 If most of your child's answers are unsafe, then they are probably not ready to be left on their own.